You need a special licence if you are:

 2. Calculate your fee

 You need to pay a non-refundable fee with your application.
 Your fee will be based on the size and number of events you’re planning to have.
-Use the information on the application form to calculate your fee, or use our Alcohol licence fee calculator (PDF, 70KB).
+Use the information on the application form to calculate your fee or the fee calculator found in the related resources sidebar.

 3. Pay the fee and apply for the licence

 You can drop off your application at any of our offices and pay by cash, cheque, eftpos, or credit card.

 If you post your application, include a cheque.